jjvanzon/Circular-Language-Spec/spec/commands/start-and-stop.md

 ### Play Execution Command

 The __Play__ execution command might start or continue execution at normal speed.
-In case of regular computation, normal speed would be *top* speed.
+In case of regular computation, normal speed might be *top* speed.
 For video, audio or presentation or any other type of running media, normal is not as fast as possible.

 The __Play__ execution command is only available if a command is runnable or anywhere in the middle of running.